by Svetlana Cheusheva, updated on

 in this case, the row will only be highlighted if the specified text is found in the first position in the cell.

 In fact, this is simply a variation of changing the background color of a row case.
-But instead of the whole table, you select a column or a range where you want to change the cells color and use the formulas described above.
+But instead of the whole table, you select a column or a range where you want to highlight rows and use the formulas described above.

 For example, we could create three such rules to shade only the cells in the "Order number" column based on another cell value (values in the Delivery column).